ljiang95/animal-crossing-new-horizons-turnip-price/README.md

 # animal-crossing-new-horizons-turnip-price
 ## Introduction
-The turnip price in Nintendo Switch Game - Animal Crossing: New Horizon This set of data has characteristics of periodicity, trending, different patterns and random noise, which is perfect practice data for data scientist, analyst or enthusiast.
+The turnip price in Nintendo Switch Game - Animal Crossing: New Horizons This set of data has characteristics of periodicity, trending, different patterns and random noise, which is perfect practice data for data scientist, analyst or enthusiast.

-There are existed prediction models on the internet, which are based on the previous game version and have been proved effective for New Horizons.
-I suggest not browsing these websites because this will bring bias to the modeling process.
+There are existed turnip price prediction models on the internet, which are based on the previous game version and have been proved effective for New Horizons.
+I suggest not browsing these websites because this will bring bias to your own modeling process.
 Remember this dataset is only for practice purpose.

 ## Data
 ### Acquisition